borntofrappe/react-practice/18 - Contact US/README.md

 While at first I wanted to experiment with 3D transform properties, so to rotate the card with a bit of perspective, I decided to instead focus on an animation below the input element.
 This inspired by [this screencast](https://www.youtube.com/watch?v=D0fzZtj05Ag) from the [keframers](https://twitter.com/keyframers).

-For an idea of what I wanted to achieve prior to this screencast, you can see [this application using Svelte](https://njbcg.codesandbox.io/).
+For an idea of what I wanted to achieve prior to this update, you can see [this application using Svelte](https://njbcg.codesandbox.io/).

 ## Links